lab-yue/r-docs/pages/R-intro/11-Statistical-models-in-R.md

 > new.model <- update(old.model, new.formula)
 ```

-In the `new.formula`{.variable} the special name consisting of a period,
+In the `new.formula` the special name consisting of a period,
 '`.`', only, can be used to stand for "the
 corresponding part of the old model formula".
 For example,